autumn-info-442a/team-f/homework-2/README.md

 ![Goals](img/7_nutrition.png)<br></br>
 The user may input one option using the radio buttons.
 This is the last question, and when the user reaches the last question slide the button is labeled as Submit.
 If no options are selected/it is empty, the Submit button is disabled.

-If they select “Extremely prefer goal setting with others” or “Prefer goal setting with others,” it will signal to get the list of tips and/or resources that are tagged with “group goal-setting advice.”
-For example, the results page will provide a resource that allows you to set a smart goal that keeps you accountable with a friend.
-If they select “Prefer goal setting with myself” or “Extremely prefer goal setting with myself,” it will pull from the tips/resources tagged on personal goal-setting advice” that will show on the results page.
-Selecting “neutral” will randomize the resources and tips with either group and personal topics.
+Depending on the user's answer choice, it will signal the relevant tagged dataset, such as "lose_fat," "healthy, "gain_weight," or "general."
+For example, if a user selects to be healthier, the resources pulled will be about health habits + tips in the "Curated nutrition tips for you" section of the Results page.
+Selecting "nothing specific" will randomize all the resources and provide overarching resources.

 ### Results ###
 ![Results](img/8_results.png)<br></br>